ibm-cloud-docs/hs-crypto/import-root-keys.md

 Plan ahead for importing keys by [reviewing your options for creating and encrypting key material](/docs/hs-crypto?topic=hs-crypto-importing-keys#plan-ahead).
 For added security, you can enable the secure import of the key material by using an [import token](/docs/hs-crypto?topic=hs-crypto-importing-keys#using-import-tokens) to encrypt your key material before you bring it to the cloud.
 {: note}

-## Importing root keys with the GUI
+## Importing root keys with the console
 {: #import-root-key-gui}

 After you [create an instance of the service](/docs/hs-crypto?topic=hs-crypto-provision), complete the following steps to add your existing root key with the {{site.data.keyword.hscrypto}} GUI.